 - Mind Network Meeting, Friday 21 October 2016

-- Philosophy of Cognitive Science Weekly Reading group - Autumn 2016: John Mikhail Elements of Moral Cognition: Rawls' Linguistic Analogy and the Cognitive Science of Moral and Legal Judgment
+- Moral Psychology Weekly Reading group - Autumn 2016: John Mikhail Elements of Moral Cognition: Rawls' Linguistic Analogy and the Cognitive Science of Moral and Legal Judgment

 The Cognitive Studies MA programme gives you the opportunity to explore cognitive science, a cutting edge research field in which philosophy, psychology, neuroscience, linguistics, computer science, and anthropology come together to discover how the mind works.
 Our MA programme is highly interdisciplinary and flexible, allowing you to freely pursue your intellectual interests by taking modules from the following departments: